ophidian-lib/core/README.md

 It is designed in modular fashion, so that modern tree-shaking bundlers (like rollup and esbuild) will only include the components needed for your plugin, not the entire thing.

-In addition, Ophidian will also include some tools for building Obsidian plugins, to minimize the amount of duplicated configuration required between plugins when using esbuild or rollup directly.
+In addition, Ophidian also includes some tools for building Obsidian plugins, to minimize the amount of duplicated configuration required between plugins when using esbuild or rollup directly.

 Note: this library is written and distributed in TypeScript form and can't be `require()`d as a normal node module, because the code in it mostly can't work outside of Obsidian's runtime environment anyway!
 So when building a plugin with it, you need to ensure that your bundler will process Typescript from within your `node_modules`.